 Julie Novkov is a Professor of Political Science and Women’s Studies at the University at Albany, SUNY.
 She came here in 2006 after spending ten years on the faculty at the University of Oregon.
 Her research and teaching are situated at the intersection of law, history, US political development, and subordinated identity.
 She views law as both a system of political and social control and as a site for reform through activists’ pressure.
 She is particularly interested in the way that the law defines and translates categories associated with identity, such as race and gender, and the ways that these categories transform and are transformed by legal discourse.

-Professor Novkov is the author of Racial Union, which was the co-recipient of the American Political Science Association’s 2009 Ralph Bunche Award for the best scholarly work in political science which explores the phenomenon of ethnic and cultural pluralism.
+Professor Novkov is the author of Racial Union, which was the co-recipient of the American Political Science Association's 2009 Ralph Bunche Award for the best scholarly work in political science which explores the phenomenon of ethnic and cultural pluralism.
 This book argues that the criminal regulation of interracial intimacy played a pivotal role in shaping and reflecting the development of white supremacy in Alabama between the end of the Civil War and the beginning of the Civil Rights Era.
-Her first book, Constituting Workers, Protecting Women (Ann Arbor: University of Michigan Press 2001), addressed gender and constitutional development, rereading through the lens of gender the history of the courts’ unwillingness to accept protective legislation for workers in the late nineteenth and early twentieth centuries.
-She is the co-editor of Race and American Political Development (with Joseph Lowndes and Dorian Warren, published by Routledge Press in 2008) and Security Disarmed (with UAlbany professor Barbara Sutton and Sandra Morgen, published by Rutgers University Press in 2008).
-In Winter 2012, CQ Press will release her latest book, The Supreme Court and The Presidency, and she is co-editing a new volume with Carol Nackenoff on statebuilding in the Progressive Era, with an expected publication date in early 2013 from the University of Pennsylvania Press.
-She has also authored several articles and chapters in scholarly journals and books, including Law and Social Inquiry, Polity, Political Research Quarterly, and Law and History Review.
-Her next major research project will explore the relationship between wartime claims for rights and cultural constructions of race, gender, and sexuality as they relate to service in the United States.
+Her first book, Constituting Workers, Protecting Women (Ann Arbor: University of Michigan Press 2001), addressed gender and constitutional development, rereading through the lens of gender the history of the courts' unwillingness to accept protective legislation for workers in the late nineteenth and early twentieth centuries.
+She is also the author of The Supreme Court and The Presidency, published by CQ Press in 2013.
+She is the co-editor of Statebuilding from the Margins (with Carol Nackenoff, published by the University of Pennsylvania Press in 2014), Race and American Political Development (with Joseph Lowndes and Dorian Warren, published by Routledge Press in 2008), and Security Disarmed (with UAlbany professor Barbara Sutton and Sandra Morgen, published by Rutgers University Press in 2008).

 Professor Novkov is actively engaged in the academy.
 In the American Political Science Association, she served on the Executive Council, organized panels for Constitutional Law and Jurisprudence, presided over the Sexuality and Politics Section, and chaired the LGBT Status Committee.
-In the Western Political Science Association, she organized panels for Women and Politics and Politics and History and is serving on the Executive Council.
+She currently serves as the Program Chair and President-Elect of the Western Political Science Association, for which she has previously organized panels for Women and Politics and Politics and History and served on the Executive Council.
 In the Midwest Political Science Association she organized panels for Judicial Politics and Law and Courts.
 She has also served on numerous prize, award, and nomination committees.
 She currently serves on the editorial boards of the American Political Science Review, Polity, the Journal of Law and Courts, and Politics, Gender and Identities.
 In her spare time, she serves on the University at Albany’s Institutional Review Board.